kanishkparate12/RTL-to-GDSCII-of-RISCV/README.md

 ### Overview

 The first stage of the ASIC implementation flow converts the synthesizable RTL into a technology-mapped gate-level netlist using **Cadence Genus**.
-During this stage, the design is optimized to satisfy timing constraints while minimizing area and power.
+During this stage, the design is optimized to satisfy timing constraints while minimizing area and power, using a **wireload-model (timing library)** area mode.

 The synthesis flow includes: